 RTPO is a forum for eliciting input from rural local governments and their public regarding transportation matters in Rural New Mexico.

 Your community’s involvement in the process is crucial to the development and execution of the programs and policies set forth by NMDOT and federal legislation.
 Agenda topics include ADA, Environmental, Funding, Road Classification, Safety, Planning, and Training items meant to support local government transportation activities.

 The Year 2045: It sounds so far away.
 But when the goal is making sure our transportation system meets our future needs, the time to start planning is now!

-The New Mexico Department of Transportation (NMDOT) has begun a comprehensive and collaborative process to develop a 2040 Statewide Long-Range Multimodal Transportation Plan (SLRP).
-The plan will provide a vision for how New Mexico’s transportation system can support the well-being of our residents and visitors now and in the future.
+The New Mexico Department of Transportation (NMDOT) has begun a comprehensive and collaborative process to update the 2040 Long-Range Statewide Transportation Plan (LRSTP, or 2040 Plan).
+The updated plan will provide a vision for how New Mexico’s transportation system can support the well-being of our residents and visitors now and in the future.

 The Draft New Mexico 2045 Plan is available for public comment for a 45-day review period running through June 20, 2021.